LironHaim15/anomalies_detection_web_app/README.md

 * Make an HTTP-POST request of FormData including the `learn` and `test` csv file, and also the desired detection
-  algorithm: `simepl` or `hybrid`.
+  algorithm: `simple` or `hybrid`.
 Get a JSON response containing the results.

 * About the detection algorithms:
   * Simple Detector - detects anomalies which are far from the regression line of two correlated features, with